-Rex Tillerson, the current CEO and chairman of ExxonMobil Corporation, is Donald Trump‘s nominee for Secretary of State after Rudy Giuliani took himself out of the running for any cabinet position.
-Tillerson’s confirmation hearing is scheduled for January 11.
+Rex Tillerson, the former CEO and chairman of ExxonMobil Corporation, is Donald Trump‘s Secretary of State.
+Rudy Giuliani took himself out of the running for any cabinet position, making Tillerson a frontrunner.
+He was confirmed by the Senate on February 1.

 Trump announced on Twitter that Tillerson is his Secretary of State nominee, calling him “one of the truly great business leaders of the world.”

 Although the 64-year-old Tillerson has worked around the globe as an Exxon executive long before the merger of Exxon and Mobil in 1999, he has no experience in government or working as a diplomat.
 He also has close ties to Russia, which will come under increased scrutiny after The Washington Post reported that a secret CIA assessment concluded that Russia took steps during the 2016 presidential election to help Trump win the presidency.

 Tillerson, who has been at Exxon since 1975 and is a native of Wichita Falls, Texas, is married to Renda St. Clair and they have four children.
 Tillerson was inducted into the Texas Business Hall of Fame in 2013.

 Tillerson’s 2016 salary was $24.3 million, making him 29th on The New York Times’ list of 200 highest-paid CEOs of 2016.
 He has an estimated net worth of $150 million, NBC News reports.
 Tillerson retired from ExxonMobil at the end of 2016, the company announced on December 14 and Darren Woods replaced him on January 1, 2017.
 The Washington Post reported that he has a $69.5 million pension plan and Exxon stock worth about $218 million.